Finding your happy medium in life is a matter of balance, priorities, and planning.

 - finish that research paper due on Monday

 No matter what it is, write it down.

-Once, you have everything down and the refresh button is activated it’s time to put things into priority order.
-On one page list everything you NEED to do.
+Once everything is written down and the refresh button is activated, it’s time to put things into priority order.

 - send out that email

 - clean kitchen